Don (2022 film): Home media

-The satellite rights of the film were sold to Kalaignar TV.
-The digital rights were acquired by Netflix and was started streaming from 10 June 2022.
+Don began streaming on Netflix from 10 June 2022, and had its television premiere on Kalaignar TV on 24 October the same year.

 Reception

 Box office

 On the first day of its release, the film grossed over ₹16 crore at the domestic box office.
 According to reports from Pinkvilla, the film collected over ₹8.5 crore in Tamil Nadu, ₹75 lakhs in Karnataka, ₹50 lakhs in Andhra Pradesh and Telangana states, and ₹20 lakhs in rest of India.

 According to reports from Times of India, the film after two days of its theatrical run, has grossed around ₹15 crore.
 On the third day of its release, the film crossed the box office collection of ₹30 crore mark.
 On the fourth and the fifth day of its release, the film grossed ₹47.50 and ₹44.50 crores worldwide respectively.
 The Telugu version, College Don grossed ₹3.10 crore on the fifth day of its release.
 By the second week of its theatrical release, the film had grossed ₹100 crore.
+It concluded its theatrical run with worldwide gross estimated to be ₹110 crore.